 Communication and Outreach Subcommittee

 As a PhD-trained scientist, you have many career options.
-What interests you the most?
+What career paths interest you the most?

-In addition to your research, how do you want to advance the scientific enterprise?
+In addition to your research, how else do you want to advance the scientific enterprise?

 As a leader within the Genetics Society of America, what do you hope to accomplish?